-During the fiscal year ended October 31, 2008, the Board of Directors held four meetings.
-The Board of Directors has determined that Mr. Higginbottom, Mr. Hildebrandt, Mr. Mayrhuber, Mr. Morrison, Dr. Schriesheim, Mr. Schwitter and former director Joseph Pallot have met the standards of independence as set forth in the Company's Corporate Governance Guidelines, which are consistent with the standards established by the New York Stock Exchange.
+During the fiscal year ended October 31, 2009, the Board of Directors held four meetings.
+The Board of Directors has determined that Mr. Higginbottom, Mr. Hildebrandt, Mr. Mayrhuber, Mr. Morrison (who passed away in December 2009), Mr. Quain (who was appointed to the Board in December 2009), Dr. Schriesheim, and Mr. Schwitter have met the standards of independence as set forth in the Company's Corporate Governance Guidelines, which are consistent with the standards established by the New York Stock Exchange.

-The full Board of Directors discussed and reviewed whether each Director was "independent" under New York Stock Exchange ("NYSE") rules.
-The Board of Directors has used these rules to determine whether each Director is independent.
-These rules state that a Director who has a "material" relationship with the Company will be deemed an "inside" or "non-independent" Director.
-As Laurans, Eric and Victor Mendelson are all employed in executive positions with the Company, they are deemed "inside" or "non-independent" Directors.
+The full Board of Directors discussed and reviewed whether each director was "independent" under New York Stock Exchange ("NYSE") rules.
+The Board of Directors has used these rules to determine whether each director is independent.
+These rules state that a director who has a "material" relationship with the Company will be deemed an "inside" or "non-independent" director.
+As Laurans, Eric and Victor Mendelson are all employed in executive positions with the Company, they are deemed "inside" or "non-independent" directors.

 As noted above, Mr. Mayrhuber is Chairman of the Executive Board and Chief Executive Officer of Lufthansa.
 A Lufthansa subsidiary is a customer of the Company's Flight Support Group and owns 20% of the Flight Support Group.
-However, the Company's sales to Lufthansa and all of its subsidiaries constituted less than 2% of Lufthansa's consolidated annual revenues, and, in addition, neither Lufthansa nor Mr. Mayrhuber receive any remuneration from the Company other than Mr. Mayrhuber's standard Directors fees paid to him for service as a member of the Board of Directors of the Company.
-As a result, the Board of Directors concluded that Mr. Mayrhuber is an "independent" Director under NYSE rules.
+However, the Company's sales to Lufthansa and all of its subsidiaries constituted less than 1% of Lufthansa's consolidated annual revenues, and, in addition, neither Lufthansa nor Mr. Mayrhuber receive any remuneration from the Company other than Mr. Mayrhuber's standard directors fees paid to him for service as a member of the Board of Directors of the Company.
+As a result, the Board of Directors concluded that Mr. Mayrhuber is an "independent" director under NYSE rules.